Bhrigu Nath Singh

 Bhrigu Nath Singh, also known as B.N.
+Singh, is an Indian engineering scientist, current Vice-Chancellor at Rajiv Gandhi National Aviation University and former Director General at the IITRAM.

-Singh, is an Indian engineering scientist.
-He is a distinguished professor and Institute's first Dean of Human Resources, Indian Institute of Technology Kharagpur.
+He is a professor, former HAL chair professor and Institute's first Dean of Human Resources(2016-2020), Indian Institute of Technology Kharagpur.
 Chair of the ICTACEM and former Head of Department Aerospace Engineering, IIT Kharagpur.

-He is one of the delegates of Aerospace Industry-Academia Conclave, HAL.
+He is a notable alumni of MNNIT, Allahabad who has been awarded distinguished alumni award in 2024.
+He was one of the delegates of Aerospace Industry-Academia Conclave, HAL.

 Early life and education

 Singh got his bachelor's degree in Civil Engineering and Master's in Applied mechanics from Motilal Nehru National Institute of Technology Allahabad India in 1990 & 1992.
 Existing passion pertaining to Aeronautical Engineering, six years later in 1998, he joined Ph.D. in Aerospace Engineering at IIT Kanpur, received in 2001, later obtained his Post Doctorate Fellowship from Wright State University in 2003.